binkley/kotlin-rational/README.md

 ### Factory constructor

-Rather than provide a public constructor, always use the `over` infix operator (or `valueOf` factory method.
-This maintains invariants such as "lowest terms" (numerator and denominator are coprime), sign handling, and reuse of special constant objects.
+Rather than provide a public constructor, always use the `over` infix operator (or `valueOf` factory method).
+This maintains invariants such as "lowest terms" (numerator and denominator are coprime), sign handling, and reuse of special case objects.

 ### Special case handling _vs_ sealed class

 This code uses special case handling for non-finite values.
-An alternative would be to make `BigRational` a sealed class with separate subclasses for special cases.
-This would also allow for handling of infinitesimals.
+An alternative would be to use a sealed class with separate subclasses for special cases.
+This would potentially provide handling of infinitesimals.
 However, the abstraction bleeds between subclasses.
 It is unclear if a sealed class makes clearer code.

 ### GCD vs LCM

 There are several places that might use LCM (_eg_, dividing rationals).
-This code relies on the factory constructor (`valueOf`) for GCM in reducing rationals to simplest form.
+This code relies on the factory constructor (`valueOf`) for GCM in reducing rationals to simplest form, and `gcm` and `lcm` methods are recursive between themselves.

 ### Continued fractions